Have you ever thought about what you’re going to do with your business in the future? Do you have a plan on how you would exit your business?

-I'm a big fan of the Pareto principle—20% of what you do actually creates 80% of the value.
+I’m a big fan of the Pareto principle—20% of what you do creates 80% of the value.
 It helps to think about that.
-Sometimes, it actually helps you to get some external advice on that because once you're in the business and your neck deep, it's really hard to actually discern between the important and the not so important.
+Sometimes, it helps you to get some external advice on that because once you’re in the business and your neck deep, it’s hard to discern between the important and the not so important.

 Cameron McMillan has more than 25 years of experience in the banking and financial sector.
 He is an acclaimed leader in evaluating business performance and identifying improvement areas in a wide range of industries.